guardrails-ai/guardrails/docs/guardrails_ai/getting_started.md

 ## Installation

+Install the Guardrails core package and CLI using pip.

 ```python
 pip install guardrails-ai
 ```

 ## Create Input and Output Guards for LLM Validation

-1. Download and configure the Guardrails Hub CLI.
+1. Configure the Guardrails Hub CLI.

     ```bash
-    pip install guardrails-ai
     guardrails configure
     ```
 2. Install a guardrail from Guardrails Hub.